Symmetric random walks on Homeo+(R): A description of the results

 \section{A description of the results}

-Let $G$ be a group of orientation preserving homeomorphisms of the real line.
-In this work, we will always assume that $G$ is countable and equipp it with the discrete topology; in some cases, we will assume that it is finitely generated.
-Moreover, we will assume throughout that the action of $G$ is \textit{irreducible}, that is, there are no global fixed points.
+Given a symmetric probability measure~$\mu$, we consider the group $G$ generated by its support.
+Although some of our results apply to the case where this support is countably infinite, we restrict our discussion to the case where it is finite.
+Assume throughout that the action of $G$ is \textit{irreducible}; that is, there are no global fixed points.
 Otherwise, one may consider the action the connected components of the complement of the set of these global fixed points (on each of these components, the action is irreducible).

-Let $\mu$ be a probability measure on $G$ that is {\em symmetric}, that is, $\mu (g) = \mu(g^{-1})$ holds for all $g \in G$.
-We will always assume that $G$ is generated by the support of $\mu$.
-Although some of our results apply to the case where this support is infinite countable, we restrict our discussion to the case where it is finite.
 We then consider the random walk induced by $\mu$ as a Markov process on the real line.
-In \S \ref{S:recurrence}, the recurrence properties of this process are studied.
-We first prove that almost every trajectory oscillates between $-\infty$ and $+\infty$ (Proposition \ref{P:oscillation}).
-Moreover, there exists a compact interval $K$ such that these trajectories pass through $K$ infinitely many times (Theorem \ref{C:recurrence}).
-Using standard arguments a la Chacon-Orstein, this allows us to show the existence of a stationary Radon measure on the line (Theorem \ref{C:existence of invariant measure}).
+In Section \ref {Srecurrence}, the recurrence properties of this process are studied.
+We first prove that almost every trajectory oscillates between $-\infty$ and $+\infty$ (Proposition \ref {Poscillation}).
+Moreover, there exists a compact interval $K$ such that these trajectories pass through $K$ infinitely many times (Theorem~\ref{Crecurrence}).
+Using standard arguments a la Chacon--Orstein, this allows us to show the existence of a stationary Radon measure on the line (Theorem~\ref{Cexistenceofinvariantmeasure}).

-In \S \ref{S:properties of invariant measures}, general properties of the stationary measures are examined.
-If the atomic part of the stationary measure is nontrivial, then it is supported on the union of discrete orbits and is totally invariant (Lemma \ref{L: atomic part 1} and Lemma \ref{L: atomic part 2}).
-If there are no discrete orbits, there exists a unique minimal nonempty closed invariant set $\mathcal{M}$ that is the support of any stationary measure (Proposition \ref{P: minimal} and Lemma \ref{L: support} ).
-Furthermore, the stationary measure is unique up to a constant factor (Theorem \ref{T:unicity}).
-This result follows from an argument due to S. Brofferio in \cite{Brofferio} and a non-divergence property for the trajectories of the Markov process established in Lemma~\ref{L:weak contraction}.
+In Section~\ref{Spropertiesofinvariantmeasures}, general properties of the stationary measures are examined.
+If the atomic part of the stationary measure is nontrivial, then it is supported on the union of discrete orbits and is totally invariant (Lemmas~\ref{Latomicpart1} and~\ref{Latomicpart2}).
+If there are no discrete orbits, there exists a unique minimal nonempty closed invariant set $\mathcal{M}$ that is the support of any stationary measure (Proposition~\ref{Pminimal} and Lemma~\ref{Lsupport} ).
+Furthermore, the stationary measure is unique up to a constant factor (Theorem \ref{Tunicity}).
+This result follows from an argument due to S. Brofferio in~\cite{Brofferio} and a nondivergence property for the trajectories of the Markov process established in Lemma~\ref{Lweakcontraction}.